 Abstract

 Variation in species distribution and diversity of non-aureus staphylococci and mammaliicocci (NASM) species causing intramammary infections (IMI) in dairy cattle is associated with different management practices.
 Disparate selective pressures on organic dairies could potentially result in population differences of these mastitis-causing bacteria.
 No previous studies have identified which NASM species are most relevant to udder health for a population of certified organic dairies.
 The current study presents data from a longitudinal, cross-sectional study of 10 certified organic dairy farms.
-The objective was to estimate how quarter somatic cell count (qSCC) varied as a result of infection with the most commonly-isolated NASM species.
+The objective was to estimate how quarter somatic cell count (qSCC) varied as a result of infection with the most frequently isolated Staphylococcus species.
 Aerobic culture of quartermilk samples to identify IMI was conducted in parallel with determination of qSCC.
-A linear hierarchical repeated measures mixed model was used to compare somatic cell scores associated with quarters identified to have IMI with a given Stap species to culture negative quarters, and included days in milk at time of sampling to adjust estimates of the Staph. species and qSCC association.
+A linear hierarchical repeated measures mixed model was used to compare somatic cell scores associated with quarters identified to have IMI with a given Staph. species to culture negative quarters, and included days in milk at time of sampling to adjust estimates of the Staph. species and qSCC association.
 The final data set consisted of 648 quarters with an IMI due to 10 different Staph. sp. and 1,972 negative quarters.
-S. chromogenes was the most commonly-found species, followed by aureus, haemolyticus, and simulans.
+S. chromogenes was the most commonly found species, followed by aureus, haemolyticus, and simulans.
 A large amount of variability was observed in the somatic cell score for negative quarters and those infected with a number of Staph. species, especially S. chromogenes and aureus.
 Somatic cell score was significantly higher in quarters infected with S. agnetis, aureus, chromogenes, devriesei, haemolyticus, hyicus, simulans, warneri, and xylosus compared to uninfected quarters.
 The highest cell count was for quarters infected with S. warneri, followed by aureus, agnetis, and hyicus.
 The relative distribution of various Staph. species and their effect on qSCC in this population of small to midsize organic farms was similar to previous studies describing conventionally-managed dairies.
 Although the increase in qSCC was modest for most NASM species observed, the widespread nature of these intramammary pathogens can still result in sizeable increases in bulk tank SCC.

 Keywords: